opensource-observer/oso/apps/docs/blog/2024-04-24-octant-epoch-03-ecosystem-analysis.md

 image: https://site-assets.plasmic.app/75a76e63b052ad2cf61265abb50d3f6e.png
 ---

-There are [30 projects in Octant's Epoch 3](https://octant.app/projects), the latest funding allocation.
-This round comes three months after the previous one, which saw a total of 24 projects.
-There are 19 projects continuing on from Epoch 2 into Epoch 3 -- including [Open Source Observer](https://octant.app/project/3/0x87fEEd6162CB7dFe6B62F64366742349bF4D1B05).
+Octant recently kicked off **Epoch 3**, its latest reward allocation round, featuring [30 projects](https://octant.app/projects).
+This round comes three months after Epoch 2, which had a total of 24 projects in it.
+There are 19 projects continuing on from Epoch 2 into Epoch 3 - including [Open Source Observer](https://octant.app/project/3/0x87fEEd6162CB7dFe6B62F64366742349bF4D1B05).

-During the last round, we published [A snapshot of the 20+ open source software projects in Octant's Epoch 2](./octant-epoch-02-ecosystem-analysis).
-In this post, we'll refresh that analysis and provide some new insights for the open source software (OSS) projects present in the current batch.
+During the last round, we published ["A snapshot of the 20+ open source software projects in Octant's Epoch 2"](https://docs.opensource.observer/blog/octant-epoch-02-ecosystem-analysis).
+In this post, we'll refresh that analysis and provide some new insights for the open source software (OSS) projects present in the current cohort.

 In Epoch 3, Octant is helping support:

 - 26 (out of 30) projects with at least some recent OSS component to their work
-- 338 GitHub repos with regular activity
+- 343 GitHub repos with regular activity
-- 650 developers making regular code commits or reviews
+- 651 developers making regular code commits or reviews

-In the last 6 months, these 28 projects:
+In the last 6 months, these 26 projects:

-- Attracted 869 first-time contributors
+- Attracted 881 first-time contributors
-- Closed over 4,749 issues (and created 4,951 new ones)
+- Closed over 4,646 issues (and created 4,856 new ones)
-- Merged over 10,050 pull requests (and opened 12,004 new ones)
+- Merged over 9,745 pull requests (and opened 11,534 new ones)

 <!-- truncate -->